 As new technologies are introduced, so is the need for software programmers and cloud computing experts.
 The workforce permanently changed when physical distancing measures forced so many to work remotely, and with this shift comes the need for cyber security.
 It is also predicted that voice and motion technology will be in demand for hygienic safety (think voice activated building entry and touch-less taps).
-You can read some more about predictions for the future of virtual work here.

 Automation technology is predicted to be implemented wherever possible in an effort to minimise possible future disruptions similar to what we’ve just experienced.
 In many cases, automated systems have the ability to carry on, business as usual, during a crisis, and require minimal maintenance and human intervention.